MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/group-managed-service-accounts/manage/reference/security-options/Interactive-logon--Display-user-information-when-the-session-is-locked.md

 This security policy reference topic for the IT professional describes the best practices, location, values, and security considerations for this policy setting.

 ## Reference
-When a session is locked in a Windows operating system \(meaning the user at the computer pressed CTRL\+ALT\+DEL and the Secure Desktop is displayed\), user information is displayed.
+When a session is locked in a Windows operating system (meaning the user at the computer pressed CTRL+ALT+DEL and the Secure Desktop is displayed), user information is displayed.
 By default, this information is in the form of **<user name> is logged on**.
 The displayed user name is the user’s full name as set on the Properties page for that user.
 These settings do not apply to the logon tiles, which are displayed on the desktop after using the **Switch User** feature.
 The information that is displayed can be changed to meet your security requirements using the following possible values.

 ### Possible values